Top 12 Greatest Soccer Players Wear Number 2 Jersey

 What is the number 1 jersey in soccer?

-Soccer number 1 jersey is usually attributed to goalkeepers.
+The number 1 jersey is usually attributed to goalkeepers.
 This particular colour of jersey tells everybody that the player is the ultimate barrier for the team.
-Of the functions of individual players, the specific activities of the goalkeeper directly defend the goal.
+Of the functions of individual players, the specific activities of the goalkeeper are to defend the goal.
+As a result, they occupy the first line in the team’s functional system, which is why the number begins with them.